magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ## Reagent port of React Tutorial

-Open a new terminal and submit the following commands
+Open a new terminal and enter the following commands

 ```bash
 git clone https://github.com/magomimmo/modern-cljs.git